pluralsh/bootstrap/README.md

 bootstrap/ # setup for apps within your cluster fleet, this is the root service-of-services that bootstraps everything recursively

 resources/ # additional third party setup manifests for common k8s add-on concerns like observability and policy enforcement.
-Can be useful learning resources, but no default setup uses thse
+Can be useful learning resources, but no default setup uses these

 terraform/
   - mgmt # module for setting up your management cluster